AdobeDocs/campaign-classic.en/help/installation/using/creating-and-configuring-the-database.md

 Once the database is created, you can re-connect to finalize instance configuration.

-You must now start the deployment assistant to finish configuring the instance.
-Refer to [Deployment assistant](../../installation/using/deploying-an-instance.md#deployment-assistant).
+You must now start the deployment wizard to finish configuring the instance.
+Refer to [deployment wizard](../../installation/using/deploying-an-instance.md#deployment-assistant).

 The connection settings for the database linked to the instance are stored in the file **`/conf/config-<instance>.xml`** found in the Adobe Campaign installation directory.